 Read this: The best smartglasses to own right now

-While the company that recently rebranded as Snap has not any indication as to how it will use the newly acquired tech it's just snapped up, it could be a great fit for a pair of Google Glass-style smartglasses.
+While Snap has not made any indication as to how it would use the tech, it could be a great fit for a pair of Google Glass-style smartglasses.

 After all, before Snapchat Spectacles arrived on the scene, speculation of the company's move into hardware was fuelled by a flurry of hiring new employees with a background in AR.

 Take your next step into AR

 - What ARKit tells us about Apple's AR plansNot glasses, but don't worry, it can only be a matter of time

 - Virtual reality v augmented reality: Which is the future?Fancy spending time in a better version of the real world or new, artificial worlds?

 - Microsoft's prototype AR glasses revealedDropping the headset for the everyday look

 Back in 2014, Snapchat purchased Vengeance Labs, a startup that was busy building smart eyewear that's able to record video of what a wearer sees.
 It also currently has an eyewear designer on its team in the shape of Lauryn Morris who previously created designer frames for Michael Kors and mixed reality glasses startup Innovega.